-F. Procedure for Work Schedule Changes: Should an employee's authorized work schedule (e.g., 9/80, 4/10, or 3/12) be changed, resulting in a change in regular hours worked (e.g., 9, 10, or 12), the hour value of holidays will be adjusted for any holidays remaining after the schedule change.
+E. Procedure for Work Schedule Changes: Should an employee's authorized work schedule (e.g., 5/8, 9/80, 4/10, or 3/12) be changed, resulting in a change in regular hours worked (e.g., 8, 9, 10, or 12), the hour value of holidays will be adjusted for any holidays remaining after the schedule change.

-G. Holiday Leave Bank
+F. Holiday Leave Bank

-1. Employees will be provided holiday leave hours on the first payday in July.
-Employees on a 9/80 work schedule will receive one hundred twelve and one half (112.5) hours of holiday leave.
-Employees on a 4/10 work schedule will receive one hundred twenty-five
+Employees will be provided holiday leave hours on the first payday in July.
+Employees on a 5/8 work schedule will receive ninety-six (96) hours of holiday leave.
+Employees on a 9/80 work schedule will receive one hundred eight (108) hours of holiday leave.
+Employees on a 4/10 work schedule will receive one hundred twenty (120) hours of holiday leave.
+Employees on a 3/12 work schedule will receive one hundred title title title to be a schedule will receive and the number of hours taken for each holiday or observed holiday.

-(125) hours of holiday leave.
-Employees on a 3/12 work schedule will receive one hundred fifty (150) hours of holiday leave.
-An employee's holiday leave bank shall be reduced by the number of hours taken for each holiday or observed holiday.
+Employees will be provided floating holiday leave hours on the first payday in July.
+Employees on a 5/8 work schedule will receive eight (8) hours of floating holiday leave.
+Employees on a 9/80 work schedule will receive nine (9) hours of floating holiday leave.
+Employees on a 4/10 work schedule will receive ten (10) hours of floating holiday leave.
+Employees on a 3/12 work schedule will receive twelve (12) hours of floating holiday leave.
+An employee's floating holiday leave bank shall be reduced by the number of hours taken for each holiday or observed holiday.